fbpx

 Wallace led Scotland in its wars of independence in the 13th Century.
 But did you know that Paisley and Renfrewshire play an integral role in the life of one of Scotland’s most venerated heroes?

-Although we know very about his early years, we do know Wallace was born in the 1270s in Elderslie, Renfrewshire.
+Although we know very little about his early years, we do know Wallace was born in the 1270s in Elderslie, Renfrewshire.
 And it is believed he was educated by the monks of Paisley Abbey.

 As the second son of a minor noble, he may have been expected to become a priest.
 However, as history tells us, his life took a very different direction…